-A framework, known as NASSS (Non-adoption, Abandonment, Scale-up, Spread and Sustainability) was developed to explain individual beneficiaries' non-use of health technologies and challenges to the diffusion and sustainability of technology-based change processes in health care institutionsxviii (Greenhalgh et al. 2017).
-The NASSS framework has been well received in the English-speaking world within a short time and has been successfully applied in a variety of studies for the analysis of health and care technologiesxix.
+A framework, known as NASSS (Non-adoption, Abandonment, Scale-up, Spread and Sustainability) was developed to explain individual beneficiaries' non-use of health technologies and challenges to the diffusion and sustainability of technology-based change processes in health care institutions22.
+The NASSS23 framework has been well received in the English-speaking world within a short time and has been successfully applied in a variety of studies for the analysis of health and care technologies24.